RoboRuckus/robotics/projects/maqueen_ruckus_mm/README.md

 | TurnDistance | The number of wheel rotations required of each wheel during the turn sequence. |

 ### Custom Tuning Options
-When a robot is not assigned to a player and receives a `1:` from the game server, it will enter tuning mode.
-There it will wait further instructions of the form `option:data` where `option` is an instruction as described in the below table.
+When a robot is not assigned to a player and receives a `1:` message from the game server, it will enter tuning mode.
+There it will wait for further instructions of the form `option:data` where `option` is an instruction as described in the below table.
 The `data` portion is addressed below the table.
 | Option | Description |
 | ----------- | ----------- |
 | 0 | Send the tuning JSON object to the server (see below). |